shuky19/Converter-Ruby-Gem/README.md

       # This is a declaration of attr_converter that describe "first_name" accessor of PersonDTO class
       #  and maps it to "fname" accessor of Person class
       attr_converter :first_name, :fname

+     # The declarations in this section describe an accessor of PersonDTO class
+     #  and maps it to accessor with the same name on Person class
       attr_converter :last_name
       attr_converter :country_name
       attr_converter :remark